 After the 1988 Writers Guild of America (WGA) strike, there was a flood of spec scripts (scripts written on speculation) because professional script writers had 155 days off of work.

-So studios drifted towards more surefire, less risky properties like comic book movies, sequels, and remakes, played it safe, and made profits on the back end at places like Blockbuster and Hollywood Video (RIP to both).
+Eventually, studios drifted towards more surefire, less risky properties like comic book movies, sequels, and remakes.
+They played it safe, and made profits on the backend at places like Blockbuster and Hollywood Video (R.I.P. to both).

 By the time Y2K hit, the spec business was dragging.
 It would nosedive sharply with the rise of technology in the 21st century.

 In 2007, the WGA went on strike once more, this time to demand increased residuals for their work.
 The writers wanted, and deserved, their piece of the pie.